mlcommons/ck/docs/mlperf-cm-automation-demo.md

 ## Motivation

-This tutorial demonstrates how to use the [MLCommons Collective Mind toolkit (CM)](https://github.com/mlcommons/ck) being developed by the [open education workgroup](https://github.com/mlcommons/ck/blob/master/docs/mlperf-education-workgroup.md) to make it easier to run [MLPerf inference benchmark](https://github.com/mlcommons/inference) and automate submissions across diverse ML models, data sets, engines and platforms.
+This tutorial demonstrates how to use the [MLCommons Collective Mind toolkit (CM)](https://github.com/mlcommons/ck) being developed by the [open education and reproducibility workgroup](https://github.com/mlcommons/ck/blob/master/docs/mlperf-education-workgroup.md) to make it easier to run [MLPerf inference benchmark](https://github.com/mlcommons/inference) and automate submissions across diverse ML models, data sets, engines and platforms.